 SUN HAT AND SUNGLASSES – These are both essential items.
 The sun can be very strong during the hike, and you’ll be hiking at high altitudes without much shade to speak of, meaning that you can get burned quite easily.
 A hat with a big brim is a good idea, so your neck is protected.
 Sunglasses help you to actually see when the sun is very bright – and protect your eyes from UV rays.

 You don’t want to take too many toiletries with you, as they can really weigh you down once you start to factor in everything you’d usually use on a day to day basis.
-When packing for the Inca Trail, also remember that showering is out of the question anyways!
-In that case, here are the very bare necessities of things you should consider bringing:
+When packing for the Inca Trail, remember that showering is out of the question anyways!
+Here are the very bare necessities you should consider bringing:

-- Sunscreen – As mentioned above, there can be very strong sun that you can experience on the Inca Trail, so you’ll need sunscreen to protect you from this sometimes.
+- Sunscreen – As mentioned above, there can be very strong sun on the Inca Trail, so you’ll need sunscreen to protect yourself.

 - Lip balm – Another tip against the sun is to bring along some lip balm: you’d be surprised how much the sun’s rays can affect your lips.
 That and the wind can lead to chapped lips, too, so it’s a good idea to bring some along.